darzzler/PlayablePortfolio/README.md

 Enjoy!

 Note: A fancier version of this portolfio is in the works, but for now you should be able to get a reasonable simulation of how these ads function on a mobile device using the device toggle found in the developer tools on most web browsers.
+When you see the "Play Now!" button is when you would've been taken to the app store.

 ![Device Toggle Highlight](/images/device_toolbar.png)